jmah/NSData-FastHex/README.md

 ## License

-NSData-FastHex is available under the MIT license.
+NSData+FastHex is available under the MIT license.
 See the LICENSE file for more info.